 architect - designer (1902-1971)

-Born in Copenhagen, Arne Jacobsen studied architecture at the Royal Danish Academy of Arts in Copenhagen, graduating in 1927.
+Born in Copenhagen in 1902, Arne Jacobsen studied architecture at the Royal Danish Academy of Arts in Copenhagen, graduating in 1927.
 From 1927 to 1930, he worked in the architectural office of Paul Holsoe.

 In 1930, he opened his design studio, which worked until his death in 1971 while working independently as an architect, interior designer, furniture, textiles and ceramics.